DavXYZ/nodeCourse1/nodeCourse1-greeting/README.md

 - node-fetch: Node.js implementation of the Fetch API.

 ## API Keys
+1.LibreTranslate: This project uses the LibreTranslate API for translations.
+It does not require an API key by default, but if you use a different instance that requires authentication, update translate.js with your instance URL.
-This project uses the OpenWeatherMap API to fetch weather data.
-You need to insert your API key in the weather.capital.js file.
+2.OpenWeatherMap: This project uses the OpenWeatherMap API for fetching weather data.
+To use it, you need an API key.

 Happy greeting!